pudly/schmopera-hugo/content/articles/talking-with-singers-soraya-mafi.md

 ### What do you find uniquely challenging, and uniquely rewarding about singing baroque music?

 I am currently performing in a Legrenzi opera: it's the earliest period I've ever performed.
 The biggest challenge has been incorporating the use of "senza vibrato" into my singing without constraining the voice and still using my breath and support properly.

+>I wish I had known how useful it would be to learn Italian, French and German more solidly.

 A general challenge of baroque music is how to keep the text fresh, as it can repeat so frequently.
 Ensuring that every repetition has a meaning and clear intention is hugely important, in my opinion.
 That being said, the repetition of text and musical motifs (and whole sections in _da capo_ arias) allows for a performer to stamp the aria with their own creativity.
 I love this about Baroque music - finding colours/ornaments/approaches that suit your incarnation of this character, and truly creating something unique to you as a performer is very rewarding.